galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 # Conclusion

-Here is the end of this little tutorial aiming in explaining the purpose of MetaShRIMPS and how to use it.
+Here is the end of this short tutorial aiming in explaining the purpose of MetaShRIMPS and how to use it.
 Don't hesitate to contact us if you have any questions :)